elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Range

-Creating a slider (aka.
-HTML5 `range` control) is as easy as changing the 'type' attribute of the input.
+Creating a slider using the `range` type.

 ![Range](<./docs/image (21).png>)